Senate Confirms Gina Haspel As CIA Director

 "I believe she is someone who can and will stand up to the president if ordered to do something illegal or immoral — like a return to torture," Warner said in a statement.

-Haspel needed Democratic support to win confirmation because two Republican senators, Rand Paul of Kentucky and John McCain of Arizona, opposed her for her role in the interrogation program.
+Haspel needed Democratic support to win confirmation because two Republican senators, Rand Paul of Kentucky and Jeff Flake of Arizona, opposed her for her role in the interrogation program.
+John McCain of Arizona also opposed Haspel, but is receiving treatment for brain cancer and was not present.